Skip to content

 The Importance of Candle Wax

-The type of candle waxOpens in a new tab. you use can impact the scent throw.
+The type of candle wax you use can impact the scent throw.
 Some waxes have better scent retention than others.
 Experiment with different wax types to find the one that complements your fragrance blends.

 Storing and Preserving Fragrance Oils